-2 If an employee is required to work through their meal break, they must be paid at double time (200%) until they are allowed to take it.
+1If an employer requires the employee to work through their meal break, the employee must be paid double time (200%) until they are allowed to take their meal break.
 Where the meal break is shortened by agreement, the employer will pay the employee for the period by which the meal break was shortened, which will then form part of their ordinary hours.

-3 Usual ceasing time is the end of ordinary hours including time worked for accrual purposes (clause 22.7(c)), e.g. for an employee who works a 40-hour week and accrues Rostered Days Off in accordance with clause 15 of the Award, the usual ceasing time will be after they have worked 8 hours each day.

-4 Provided that, if an employee stays at work for 2 hours or more after the usual ceasing time without taking this rest break, they will be regarded as having worked 20 minutes more and will be paid accordingly (clause 22.7(b)).

-5 i.e. paid at whatever rate they would receive if they were working during that break.
+- 2 Usual ceasing time is the end of ordinary hours including time worked for accrual purposes (clause 22.7(c)), e.g. for an employee who works a 40-hour week and accrues Rostered Days Off in accordance with clause 15 of the Award, the usual ceasing time will be after they have worked 8 hours each day. - 3 Provided that, if an employee stays at work for 2 hours or more after the usual ceasing time without taking this rest break, they will be regarded as having worked 20 minutes more and will be paid accordingly (clause 22.7(b)). - 4i.e. paid at whatever rate they would receive if they were working during that break.